RafaeloxMC/dart-ASE/README.md

 > **This library is (probably) _not_ production‑safe.**
 > No security experts or cryptographers have reviewed or audited this implementation.
-> Use this code for learning and experimentation only—**never** for real-world confidentiality.
+> Use this code for learning and experimentation only — **never** for real-world confidentiality.

 ---